-PASK (Pianists for Alternatively Sized Keyboards) has produced three videos that summarise the case for keyboard choice: Part 1 is an overview of the issues, Part 2 describes the experiences and shows performance extracts of pianists who play smaller keyboards, and Part 3 is a summary of the statistics on hand spans, including gender and ethnic differences, and why hand span is important for piano playing: https://www.youtube.com/playlist?list=PLHBn-VaaOCGe0Q5RFTjH05s5ASxVy-_la
+PASK (Pianists for Alternatively Sized Keyboards) has produced three videos that summarise the case for keyboard choice: Part 1 is an overview of the issues, Part 2 describes the experiences and shows performance extracts of pianists who play smaller keyboards, and Part 3 is a summary of the statistics on hand spans, including gender and ethnic differences, and why hand span is important for piano playing.
+There are also versions with Japanese and Chinese text: https://www.youtube.com/playlist?list=PLHBn-VaaOCGe0Q5RFTjH05s5ASxVy-_la

 The first pianist to ever play on an keyboard with narrower keys in a piano competition was Artem Arutyunyan in the Dallas International Piano Competition, held in Dallas, Texas in March 2014.
 Steinbuhler DS6.0® and DS5.5® keyboards are available as an option for contestants entering this competition.
 Artem chose the DS5.5® inch keyboard and adapted to this size after only a few days of practice!
 See a brief excerpt from his performance: https://www.youtube.com/watch?v=13Z7C3eJLeo&list=UUgLVf_Bv6l5tfa0E64DjOrw and also a video showing how quickly the keyboard can be being changed during a competition.